robertobatts/aws-certification-notes/notes/06-ec2-storage.md

 ### Volume Types
 There are 6 types:
 - **gp2/gp3 (SSD)**: General purpose SSD volume that balances price and performance for a wide variety of workloads.
 In gp3 you can increase size and IOPS independently, instead in gp2 they are linked together
-- **io1/io2 (SSD)**: Highest performance SSD volume for mission-critical low-latency or high-throughput workloads
+- **io1/io2 (SSD)**: Highest performance SSD volume for mission-critical low-latency or high-throughput workloads.
+They are also called Provisioned IOPS volumes
 - **st1 (HDD)**: Low cost HDD volume designed for frequently accessed, throughput-intensive workloads
 - **sc1 (HDD)**: Lowest cost HDD volume designed for less frequently accessed workloads